 Teachers use the on-line platforms Google Classroom for grades k-5 and Canvas for 6-12th grade.
-You will find important information on the sites so please look at them frequently.
-The school website is the best way to get information- dates, policies, communication, etc.
+You will find important information on the sites so please look at them frequently (lesson plans and homework/activities, schedules, etc.) The school website and website calendar is the best way to get information- dates, policies, communication, etc.